 Operating Model

-The architecture should make language choices observable so failures can be traced.
+The architecture should make language choices observable from user question to retrieved evidence to final response.

 Where it helps